thenayr/dashing-animated-logo-widget/README.md

 ## Customize logo animation and colors

-Customizing the animation and background colors of the widget is done in the `assets/javascripts/logo.js` file.
+Customizing the animation `assets/javascripts/logo.js` file.

 If you would like to load a different image other than the standard `logo.png` file, just update the following line: